Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 16-whatsnext contains a script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 File 17-hidethisword contains a script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+File 18-letteronly contans a script that dispaly all lines of the file /etc/ssh/sshd_config starting with a letter, include capital letters as well.